Timeline of alleged gatherings across government during Covid restrictions

 Boris Johnson is facing intense scrutiny over further allegations of rule-busting gatherings in No 10 as the rest of the country was subject to strict lockdown measures to contain the spread of coronavirus.

-In the latest revelation, a leaked email showed over 100 No 10 staff were invited to “bring your own booze” event in the Downing Street garden on 20 May 2020, including the prime minister and his wife, Carrie.
+After a leaked email showed over 100 No 10 staff were invited to “bring your own booze” event in the Downing Street garden on 20 May 2020, including the prime minister and his wife, Carrie, MPs within his own party have also called on Mr Johnson to resign.

-Here The Independent looks at all the allegations of gatherings across government and at the Conservative headquarters throughout 2020.
+Here The Independent looks at all the allegations of gatherings across No 10, government and at the Conservative Party headquarters.

 A joint investigation by The Independent and The Guardian revealed a wine and pizza gathering was held in the No 10 rose garden on 15 May 2020 — despite people from different households being restricted to one-on-one meetings with family members and friends outdoors.